 "But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed.
 We all, like sheep, have gone astray, each of us has turned to our own way; and the LORD has laid on him the iniquity of us all" (Isaiah 53:5-6).

 Is this mere coincidence?

 Or course, some people do find ways to explain away these prophecies.
 There are a lot of ways to interpret the same thing if you’re determined to make it match what you believe (or don’t want to believe).
 That’s why I look at them as a whole and ask, “Is there a compelling picture here?”
 When I add up all these prophecies written hundreds of years before the events and examine who Jesus was, they don’t come off to me as mere coincidence or the result of Christians playing games with the ancient texts.
-It’s quite curious how the details in these prophecies match so closely to what was recorded about Jesus hundreds of years later.
+It’s quite curious how the details in these prophecies match so closely what was recorded about Jesus hundreds of years later.

 I would encourage you to open up your heart to the possibility that Jesus is the messiah.
-You may discover that He is the most amazing person to have ever lived.
-His legacy lives on like no other, and it’s not because He demonstrated political cunning or military might; it’s because each year, millions more experience their lives transformed by how He lived, died, and rose again over two millennia ago.
+You may discover that he is the most amazing person to have ever lived.
+His legacy lives on like no other, and it’s not because he demonstrated political cunning or military might; it’s because each year, millions more experience their lives transformed by how he lived, died, and rose again over two millennia ago.
 This is the message of hope we celebrate at Christmas.

 - Affirm that Jesus died to pay for the consequences of your selfishness.

 - Believe that Jesus was resurrected from the dead to offer you hope of a new life with him.